A-Star100/simpliplay-docs/docs/Developers/under-the-hood.md

 MediaPlayer is also an activity, but *any* interaction with most useful APIs requires the use of the MediaCompat library, which is officially deprecated, since MediaPlayer was designed to be bare-bones.
 MediaPlayer isn't recommended by
 Google anymore to be used in media playback apps, since even deprecated versions of ExoPlayer like ExoPlayer 2 provide a *far* superior experience and feature set compared to MediaPlayer.

-MediaCompat was also usable in ExoPlayer, but modern use practices stray away from MediaCompat and use newer APIs like MediaSession and MediaBroadcast that are integrated with ExoPlayer 2, and best integrated with Media3.

 ## iOS
 SimpliPlay iOS uses [AVPlayer](https://developer.apple.com/documentation/avfoundation/avplayer/) under the hood, which is a native Apple-exclusive media player framework part of the